 To apply, please complete the application form with student information, relevant experience, and a personal statement.
 Student applicants must solicit a letter of recommendation from a faculty member or other mentor who can speak to the student’s character and goals specific to the scholarship.
 Letters should be sent directly to INPSScholarship@gmail.com.

-We congratulate Abbey Moody and Richard Rachman, the first recipients of the Idaho Native Plant Society Scholarship.
+We congratulate Abigail Moody and Richard Rachman, the first recipients of the Idaho Native Plant Society Scholarship.

 Richard Rachman, is a graduate student recipient.
 In his current endeavors as a Ph.D. student in the Caughlin Lab at Boise State University, he will be investigating the use of drone imagery to understand changes in the spatial distribution of plant communities after wildfires.